Redding, Connecticut: Mark Twain Library

-Samuel Clemens, who lived in Redding from 1908 until his death in 1910, contributed the first books for what would become the Mark Twain Library.
+Samuel Clemens (known by his pen name Mark Twain), who lived in Redding from 1908 until his death in 1910, contributed the first books for what would become the Mark Twain Library.
 The Mark Twain Library Association has retained some 200 of the original 3,000 volumes Clemens donated, along with other artifacts he owned.

 Government

 Redding has an open town meeting form of government.
 A three-person, popularly elected board of selectmen performs day-to-day administration of the town, with executive authority vested in the first selectman.
 Legislative authority is vested in the Town Meeting.
 All town residents aged 18 and over who own property worth at least $1,000 can participate in the Town Meeting, which is held on an as needed basis.

 Municipal elections are held every odd-numbered year.
 In addition to the board of selectmen, other elected town positions include the town clerk, treasurer, tax collector, constables, and members of various boards.
 In 2013, Democrat Julia Pemberton was elected first selectman, replacing Republican Natalie Ketcham who did not run for reelection after holding the position since 1999.

 Redding is part of Connecticut's 4th congressional district and is currently represented by Democratic U.S. Representative Jim Himes.

-The town is included in Connecticut's 26th Senatorial District, held by State Senator Will Haskell, a Democrat.
+The town is included in Connecticut's 26th Senatorial District, held by State Senator Ceci Maher, a Democrat.
 Portions of Redding are in Connecticut's 135th Assembly District, held by State Representative Anne Hughes, a Democrat; and Connecticut's 2nd Assembly District, held by State Representative Raghib Allie-Brennan, a Democrat.

 Federally, Redding is the only town in Fairfield County to have voted against Republican George W. Bush in 2004 after voting for him in 2000.